ZykeLaDebrouille/holbertonschool-simple_shell/README.md

 **I**

   - **Input/Output Redirection:** A shell feature that allows users to direct the input or output of a command to/from files or other commands.
+  - **Interactive Mode:** A mode in wich the shell waits for user input, processes commands as they are entered, and provides immediate feedback.
+Features command history, autocompletion, and a prompt.
+  - **Non-Interactive Mode:** A mode in which the shell executes commands from a script or a file without user interaction.
+Useful for automation and batch processing

 **K**

-  - **KornShell (ksh):** A Unix shell written by David Korn, based on the Bourne Shell.
+  - **KornShell (`ksh`):** A Unix shell written by David Korn, based on the Bourne Shell.
 It includes advanced features like associative arrays and string manipulation.

-  - **MirBSD Korn Shell (mksh):** A descendant of the OpenBSD Korn Shell and public domain Korn Shell, developed as part of MirOS BSD.
+  - **MirBSD Korn Shell (`mksh`):** A descendant of the OpenBSD Korn Shell and public domain Korn Shell, developed as part of MirOS BSD.

 **M**

-  - **Modern Shells:** Refers to contemporary Unix shells such as Bourne-Again Shell (bash), Z Shell (zsh), and others that have evolved from earlier shells.
+  - **Modern Shells:** Refers to contemporary Unix shells such as Bourne-Again Shell (`bash`), Z Shell (`zsh`), and others that have evolved from earlier shells.

 **P**

-  - **`Pipe`:** A system call that creates a communication channel between processes, enabling the output of one process to be used as input for another.
+  - **`pipe()`:** A system call that creates a communication channel between processes, enabling the output of one process to be used as input for another.

-  - **`Pipe` (in shell):** A mechanism to pass the output of one command as the input to another command using the `|` symbol.
+  - **`pipe` (in shell):** A mechanism to pass the output of one command as the input to another command using the `|` symbol.

 **S**